FileMaker scripts and the FileMaker Data API

 • Use accounts and privileges to restrict the set of scripts that a web service can run.
 Verify that the scripts contain only web-compatible script steps, and provide access only to scripts that should be used from a web service.

-• In the Script Workspace, grant full access privileges to a script to allow the script to perform tasks that you would not grant individuals access to.
+• In FileMaker Pro, use the Script Workspace to grant full access privileges to a script to allow the script to perform tasks that you would not grant individuals access to.
 For example, you can prevent users from deleting records with their accounts and privileges, but allow them to run a script that would delete certain records under conditions defined in the script.

 • FileMaker Data API endpoints are intended to immediately commit data changes, but scripts may leave records uncommitted.
 For example, one session could run a script that edits a record but doesn't commit it; the next session would then get an error when attempting to edit the same record.
 Or within a single session, one script could edit a record, then create a new window, then call a second script that attempts to edit the same record.
 Be sure to verify script results and check for script errors.